dapr/js-sdk/examples/distributedLock/README.md

-== APP == Unlocking on redislock, resourceId as owner: owner2 == APP == Unlock API response when lock is released after the expiry time: Success == APP == Unlocking on redislock, resourceId as owner: owner2 == APP == Unlock API response when lock is released after the expiry time and lock does not exist: LockUnexist
+== APP == Unlocking on redislock, resourceId as owner: owner2 == APP == Unlock API response when lock is released after the expiry time: Success == APP == Unlocking on redislock, resourceId as owner: owner2 == APP == Unlock API response when lock is released after the expiry time and lock does not exist: LockDoesNotExist
 ```